Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 - List for a company: `GET /representatives/{company_id}`

 You can bulk-load legal reps during `POST /populate-mock` by providing a CSV at `data/legal_reps.csv` or setting `$env:LEGAL_REPS_CSV_PATH` to a custom path.
 If the file is not present, the import silently skips this step.

+You can also bulk-load stored news items with `data/news.csv` or by setting `$env:NEWS_CSV_PATH` to a custom file.
+Each row creates a `News` node and links it to the entity via `HAS_NEWS`.
+The `/entities/{id}/news` endpoint merges stored items with external fetched news (deduped by URL or title) and returns a combined list.

 Company news endpoint